 I am not perfect.
 I do not have all the answers.
 However, I have lived an eclectic life.
 When I write, despite being crippled by dyslexia and without the trophies of academia, I feel I have something worthwhile to say.
 Something born from a heart and mind that refuses to just go with the flow.
 The road less travelled is a bumpy one, but boy it does have some amazing vistas, not to mention some stupidly amusing dells.

 Born in the late 60’s into a sleepy Middlesex suburb on the Metropolitan line, it became obvious to me I saw the world differently.
 From an early age I enjoyed making people laugh, which I did often.
 However, society can be very cruel to its jesters.
-While I had a different first name in those days, you wouldn’t have known it as I was called moron, idiot and spack more often than anything else, obviously it goes without saying I did not like that very much.
+I had a different name in those days, but I was also regularly called ‘moron’, ‘idiot’ and ‘spack’ , obviously it goes without saying I did not like that very much.
 Bullied until my early teens, I grew up rather socially awkward and conflicted as I still am today.
 I am someone just begging for attention who would rather never be seen.
 I left school at 16 and never looked back.
 Taking a job in the family hardware store, I started creating artwork in my spare time.
-Eventually I held a few local exhibitions, but my art was as ‘weird’ as me and not really what the ‘norms’ wanted.
+Eventually I held a few local exhibitions, but my art was as ‘weird’ as me and not really what the local ‘norms’ wanted.

-Then in 1993, I moved to creating art digitally whilst taking a course at the Art Institute of Seattle on desktop publishing.
+In 1993, we moved to America for three years as my wife was born there.
+During that first year I discovered digital art whilst taking a course at the Art Institute of Seattle on desktop publishing.
 I found the medium I had been waiting for all my life.
 Upon quitting the course, I just let my imagination run wild.
 Purchasing my first digital camera in the late 90s, I coupled photography with my knowledge of digital manipulation giving me even more scope.
 I enjoyed turning people ‘typically women’ into warriors, vampires and fairies.
 I was lucky enough to have owned my own photography studio for a while, but I soon got bored dealing with people and their unrealistic demands.
-Returning to a more artistic side, I then created digital images for meditation and contemplation using photos I had taken in nature.
-Nowadays I am just happy looking after my wife and creating images for the pure joy of it.
+Returning to a more artistic side, I then created digital images for meditation and contemplation using photos I had taken in nature which can be viewed and purchased on Zazzle .

-In early 2018 I finally started my long over due feminine transition. you can read all about that over 10 posts starting with – Fix Me (Hidden Journal Pt.1) and ending with Lost in Transition (HJ Pt 10) I have seldom subscribed to the pre-approved and pre-packaged ways of seeing this world and that includes the way I see life as a transgender person.
+I have seldom subscribed to the pre-approved and pre-packaged ways of seeing this world.
 Over the decades I have never been able to find a tribe where I would be truly welcomed or feel at home.

 Note I have no wish to change people’s minds or get them to see the world ‘my way’.
 However, I would like society as a whole to ‘wake up’ and start thinking for themselves instead of following the flock.
 ‘When you follow the herd, you end up with other people’s shit on your shoes’… I seek only to reassure those who feel, as my wife and I do, that they are not alone.
 I think likeminded people do tend to gravitate towards each other, but we are seldom the types to ‘form a club’, in fact such an idea is an anathema to people like us.
 A few years ago, I would of said this is a site for ‘the freaks’ and meant it with love, now we have entered a more sensitive time I say it’s a place where difference is tolerated and indeed celebrated.